syedshahidashiqali/data-pizza-full-stack/README.md

 ---

 ## 📜 License
-This project is for **Datapizza's technical test** and is not intended for production use.
+This project is for **DataPizza's technical test** and is not intended for production use.

 ---